Lexus RX: 2003–2006

 The gasoline-powered part of the RX 400h engine system was a 3.3-liter 3MZ-FE V6, very similar to the one found in the RX 330.
 It produced 211 PS and 288 Nm.
 The gasoline engine was aided by a maximum of two additional electric motors, one driving the front wheels, producing 167 PS and 333 N·m and connected to the CVT gearbox, and the other driving the rear wheels, producing 68 PS and 130 N·m.
 The whole system, called Lexus Hybrid Drive (also Hybrid Synergy Drive), produced a maximum of 272 PS.
 With Lexus Hybrid Drive, under normal driving conditions, only the front motor and gasoline engine were used.
 The rear motor was only used under full-throttle acceleration or when the front wheels lost traction.
-An Ni-MH battery was responsible for powering the motors, and charged by generators during deceleration or sharp cornering.
+A Ni-MH battery was responsible for powering the motors, and charged by generators during deceleration or sharp cornering.
 Standard features included an Electronically Controlled Brake and Vehicle Dynamics Integrated Management stability control system.

 The RX 400h gasoline engine switched off automatically and the car ran completely on electricity when either stationary, decelerating, or being driven at slow speeds—less than 40 mph.
 Not only did the hybrid drive in the RX 400h improve fuel economy, but with the assistance of the electric motor, the RX 400h could reach 0–60 mph in 7.3 seconds, quicker than the gasoline-only RX.
 Despite the increased performance, the RX 400h/Harrier Hybrid consumed roughly the same amount of gasoline as a compact four-cylinder sedan and it qualified as a Super Ultra Low Emission Vehicle (SULEV) in the US.
 Passing power at lower and mid engine rpm's was noticeably improved due to the electric motor.
 The water pump for the gasoline engine is driven by the camshaft belt.
 To improve efficiency, and because the gasoline engine shuts down during electric-only operation, the alternator, power steering pump, and air conditioner compressor are beltless; rather than being tied to engine output, these components are powered by electric motors via the battery instead.

 The RX 400h served as the launch vehicle of the Lexus hybrid lineup, which later expanded to include hybrid versions of other Lexus vehicles, including the GS 450h and LS 600h/LS 600h L, and in 2009, the first ever designated-hybrid (no gasoline model available) Lexus, the HS 250h.

 In January 2005, Lexus introduced the RX 330 "Thundercloud Edition" for the U.S. market, featuring a chrome horizontal-slatted grille, unique 5-spoke 18" alloy wheels, black Bird's Eye Maple wood trim, Thundercloud badges and carpeted floor mats, and two special exterior colors (Thundercloud Metallic and Thundercloud Flint Mica).
 Production was limited to 6,500 units.